Multi-Structural Games and Number of Quantifiers: Games with Atoms: A different Approach to Obtain Upper Bounds on

 \begin{cor} We have $g(2) \leq 2, g(3) \leq 4, g(4) \leq 10$, and for $r > 4$,

 Moreover, Duplicator can win $r$-round \ms games on linear orders of sizes that are at least as large as these upper bound (right hand side) values in all the inequalities. \end{cor}

 \begin{proof} The inequalities $g(2) \leq 2, g(3) \leq 4$ are Lemmas \ref{lemma:g_upper_of_2} and \ref{lemma:g_upper_of_3}.
 The chain of inequalities $g(4) \leq g'(4) \leq 2g'(3) \leq 10$, follows from Lemma \ref{lemma:g'_doms_g}, Lemma \ref{lemma:g_prime_of_3} and Theorem \ref{thm:main_upper}.
 The inductively defined inequality for $r > 4$ follows by Lemma \ref{lemma:g'_doms_g} and Theorem \ref{thm:main_upper}.
-Finally, the upper bounds associated with all these lemmas and one theorem were established and stated by observing that Duplicator could win $r$ round games when both linear orders were at least as large as the upper bounds.
+Finally, the upper bounds associated with all these lemmas and Theorem \ref{thm:main_upper} were established and stated by observing that Duplicator could win $r$ round games when the two linear orders considered were at least as large as the upper bounds.
 The same therefore follows for this corollary. \end{proof}